JozsefKiss90/AspNetSpaceShip/README.md

-<<<<<<< HEAD
 # AspNetSpaceShip
 =======
 # Spaceship Manager Browser Game

 ## Description
-Spaceship Manager is a browser-based strategy game where players manage spaceships and space stations, embarking on various missions in a dynamic space environment.
+The application is a browser-based spaceship manager game where players manage spaceships and space stations, embarking on various missions in a dynamic space environment.

 ## Getting Started